 This is not the only campaign of race-based violence that is terrorizing a whole community in the US.
 We’ve got young Black men like Trayvon Martin being summarily executed in the street.
 And it’s not just civilian violence too.
 We’ve got cops executing a young Black man, Chavis Carter, in the back of their car.
 I’m sorry, that’s an alleged execution, because they say the handcuffed man committed suicide.

-Campaigns of violence designed to intimate people out of living their lives aren’t just about race, either.
+Campaigns of violence designed to intimidate people out of living their lives aren’t just about race, either.
 In recent years we’ve seen a spike in attacks on clinics that provide abortions, and the tragic assassination of Dr. Tiller.
 The goal is to make people feel unsafe providing or seeking abortion care.
 It’s the use of violence to force an ideology down everyone’s throats, to keep people from acting on beliefs the attackers disagree with.
 It’s terrorism.